Scientists Reach Out To Minority Communities To Diversify Alzheimer's Studies

 But in minority communities, Haines says, it's about more than convenience.

 "One of the concerns that we often deal with is an issue of trust," he says.
-That includes trust in doctors and medical institutions and the good intentions of researchers, he says.
+That includes trust in doctors and medical institutions and in the good intentions of researchers, he says.

 That sort of trust requires building a relationship between the research community and minority communities, Haines says.
 And showing up at an Alzheimer's walk is one way to start.